jhroemer/jhroemer.github.io/src/content/posts/WIP-getting-good-results-out-of-figma-mcp.md

 # Framing

+I really dislike the ralph name.
+The meme aspect bothers me.
+Making all of it into a joke.
+The memecoin crypto pump'n'dump schemes certainly haven't improved my view on it.
+So in this article I'll simply refer to the technique as The Expensive Loop (TEL).

 - Disposable prototype for early feedback on a bigger upcoming project where lots of things are not yet set in stone.
 - You might thinkAI is probably able to build things correctly, if given correct specification, proper guardrails and so on.
 So what we're working on here is an artifact that will allow us to come up with the correct specification of this product.